Procession of the Bom Jesus dos Passos in Macau: Restored by popular demand

-Replacing the image of the Bom Jesus in the 19th century
+Replacement of the image

-The earliest recorded statue of the Bom Jesus was made of wood and its scaffold came from Brazil, being brought by Commander Domingos Pio Marques, who arrived here on the ship Ulisses on October 14, 1818; he had gone to Rio, as a deputy from Macau, to attend the festivities acclaiming the throne of King John VI of Portugal celebrated on February 6, 1818.
+The earliest recorded statue of the Bom Jesus was made of wood and its scaffold came from Brazil, being brought by Commander Domingos Pio Marques, who arrived here on the ship Ulisses on 14 October 1818; he had gone to Rio de Janeiro as a deputy from Macau to attend festivities for the acclamation of King John VI of Portugal on 6 February 1818.

-The old image that existed in Santo Agostinho, a century ago, went to Timor.
-Count Bernardino de Senna Fernandes, treasurer of the Brotherhood of the Bom Jesus dos Passos, offered, on February 12, 1876, one hundred patacas to buy a new image that he himself ordered from Paris.
+The old image that existed in the Church of Santo Agostinho, a century ago, went to Timor.
+Count Bernardino de Senna Fernandes, treasurer of the Brotherhood of the Bom Jesus dos Passos, offered on 12 February 1876, one hundred patacas to buy a new image that he himself ordered from Paris.

 In addition to this image, there was another smaller one that was in the Brotherhood's session room and to which the wife of Governor José Maria Lobo d'Ávila (1874–1876) offered a rich tunic; On February 10, 1884, this tunic was offered to the Missions of Timor.

 On January 17, 1907, a Portuguese from Hong Kong, João Joaquim Gomes, offered a scaffold with its frame to carry the image.

-The image, coming from Paris and offered by Bernardino de Senna Fernandes, in 1876, was taken in procession through the streets of Macau for 34 years (1876–1910).
-But, after the advent of the Republic on October 5 of that year, we do not know whether due to a decrease in Faith or physical strength, the Brothers found it too heavy.
-In 1911, the Portuguese Republic decreed that all religious practice should be confined within designated religious buildings, intending to minimise the ecclesial influence in the newly formed secular state.
-The Passos did not comply with this law, but during the session of the Confraria, on April 5, 1911, it was decided to replace the large statue with a different lighter statue which caused an uproar among the conservative faithful of Macao who were strongly attached to this solemn devotion.
+The image from Paris arrived in 1876 and was used for processions through the streets of Macau for 34 years.
+With the revolution that overthrew the monarchy and established the First Portuguese Republic on 5 October 1910, of that year, we do not know whether due to a decrease in Faith or physical strength, the Brothers found it too heavy.
+In 1911, the Portuguese Republic decreed that all religious practice should be confined to designated religious buildings, intending to minimise the ecclesial influence in the newly formed secular state.
+The Passos did not comply with this law, but during the session of the Confraria, on April 5, 1911, it was decided to replace the large statue with a lighter one, causing an uproar among the conservative faithful of Macao who were strongly attached to this solemn devotion.

 Extension of the devotion in the 1955s

-When, in the 1950s, the Macanese emigrated to Hong Kong and other ports in China, the devotion to Senhor dos Passos became more deeply rooted in the Catholic life of the Macanese to the point that he instituted this practice in his new place of residence.
-This custom still persists today in Hong Kong, where an annual procession organized by the respective Brotherhood takes place in the cathedral on the first Sunday of Lent.
-In the Rosary Church in Kowloon, an image is exposed for veneration by the faithful for a fortnight (coinciding with novenas in Macau and Hong Kong) and according to old residents this practice must be at least fifty years old.
+When the Macanese emigrated to Hong Kong and other ports in China in the 1950s, the devotion to the Senhor dos Passos became more deeply rooted in Macanese Catholic life to the point that the practice was brought to newer places.
+In Hong Kong, an annual procession organized by the Brotherhood takes place at the Cathedral of the Immaculate Conception at Mid-Levels on the First Sunday of Lent while at Rosary Church in Tsim Sha Tsui, a replica is exposed for veneration over a fortnight (to coincide with novenas in Macau and Hong Kong), a custom old residents say must be at least fifty years old.